a-ev/DACE.jl/docs/src/tutorials/making-a-new-release-of-dace_jll.md

   !!! note
       It is highly recommended to follow [semantic versioning](https://semver.org/)

-- change the commit hash (on or around line 15) that the new version will be based of to the hash of the commit you identified in step 2
+- change the commit hash (on or around line 15) that the new version will be based on to the hash of the commit you identified [above](#Make-changes-to-the-DACE-C-code)
   ```
   GitSource("https://github.com/a-ev/dace.git", "9fe534f9b27c147a171bce1ad7dc8b4706a9457e"),
   ```